SBA Loan After Chapter 7…can you get a business loan after bankruptcy?

 YES, you can get an SBA loan with a past bankruptcy.

 Generally speaking, a previous bankruptcy would need to have been discharged for at least a few years before you could hope to qualify for an SBA loan.

-SBA lenders will evaluate a loan request for someone with a previous BK on a case by case basis as there is no guidance given by the Small Business Administration on how lenders should consider an applicant with a bankruptcy other than to say it is up the judgement of the lender.
+SBA lenders will evaluate a loan request for someone with a previous BK on a case by case basis because the SBA rules on bankruptcies do not exist.
+This is not a misprint; other than some specific rules regarding “a previous loss to the government (SBA, FHA, VA, USDA, etc.),” there is no guidance given by the Small Business Administration regarding how lenders should consider borrowers seeking a business loan after bankruptcy other than to say it is up the judgement of the lender.

-Some lenders will consider a borrower with a personal bankruptcy whether it was a Chapter 7 or Chapter 13 after it has been discharged in as little as 2 or 3 years, some 5 years and some not at all.
+Some lenders will consider a borrower with a personal bankruptcy whether it was a Chapter 7 or Chapter 13 after it has been discharged for at least 2 or 3 years, some 5 years and some not at all.
 In fact, it is safe to say that the majority of SBA lenders will not lend to someone with a bankruptcy.
 However, there are lenders who are more open minded about such matters and they will give you a shot if you present a good case.

 FYI: A Chapter 11 business bankruptcy is harder to overcome, but again, depending on the circumstances and when it happened it is possible to get financing.
-There are many borrowers whose businesses were decimated during the Recession or who had things happen in their personal or business lives that completely derailed their businesses.
-Some literally had a business washed away in hurricanes or floods and ended up filing a BK.
+There are many borrowers whose businesses were decimated during the Recession in 2008 or who suffered other catastophes in their personal or business lives that completely derailed their businesses and they ended up filing a BK.

 Many of these business owners have since recovered and have been able to get loans.

 Both the SBA 7a and the SBA 504 programs can be used to buy owner-occupied business property.
 Owner occupied means that your business will occupy 51% or 60% of the total square footage of the property depending on whether or not you are buying an existing building or doing ground up construction.